-- Review the request to participate in the AWP for completeness and confirm that the residence meets the eligibility requirements of the AWP (e.g., verify that the residence is within the area covered by the EAP) and the AWP option selected (Note: If it is necessary to contact the resident by telephone, contact will be made by a Management Zone representative conversant in English and Spanish): - If the request indicates that the resident's drinking water source needs to be tested for nitrate, the resident will be contacted to schedule sampling of the well by a representative of the Management Zone.
-Sample collection and laboratory analysis will follow standard State-approved methods. - If necessary, based on the request to participate in the AWP, the Management Zone may contact the resident to confirm that obtaining water from a PAWF established within the Management Zone is not a viable option. - Prepare a response to each request to participate in the AWP:

-- Approved requests for participation in the AWP will receive a letter of confirmation from the Management Zone that includes: - Statement that the resident is approved to participate in the AWP.
-This statement will be provided in one of the following ways: - The requested AWP option (bottled water or POU) has been approved; or - The request to participate in the AWP is approved, but the request for installation of POU treatment system cannot be approved for technical reasons, as described in the letter.6 Residents that receive this response will be offered bottled water delivery as an alternative. - If the Management Zone tested the resident's water for nitrate, the letter will also include a copy and explanation of the sample results. - Information regarding how alternative water service will be initiated (e.g., initiating bottled-water delivery with an approved Management Zone vendor or scheduling installation of a POU treatment system at the residence). - For residents participating in the bottled water delivery option, the amount of water delivery approved for the residence (based on the information provided in the request to participate in the AWP regarding the number of people in the household at the delivery address). - If a resident's application to participate in the AWP is not approved, the following procedures apply: - The resident will receive a letter of denial from the Management Zone that states the reason for why the request was denied. - If the reason for denial is because the applicant's drinking water has a nitrate concentration below the water quality objective of 10 mg/L nitrate (as N), the letter will include a copy and explanation of the sample results.
-If the nitrate concentration in the sample is greater than 8 mg/L nitrate (as N), the resident may request that the well be re-tested at least one year after the initial test was completed and annually thereafter as long as this EAP is effective.
-Re-testing the well will be done at no cost to the resident. - The letter will include steps that may be taken by the resident to appeal the decision, if it is believed that an error has been made in the decision.
+- Review the request to participate in the AWP for completeness and confirm that the residence meets the eligibility requirements of the AWP (e.g., verify that the residence is within the area covered by the EAP) and the AWP option selected (Note: If it is necessary to contact the resident by telephone, contact will be made by a Management Zone representative): - If the request indicates that the resident's drinking water source needs to be tested for nitrate, the resident will be contacted to schedule sampling of the well by a representative of the Management Zone.
+Sample collection and laboratory analysis will follow standard State-approved methods. - If necessary, based on the request to participate in the AWP, the Management Zone may contact the resident to confirm that obtaining water from a PAWF established within the Management Zone is not a viable option. - Prepare a response to each request to participate in the AWP: - Approved requests for participation in the AWP will receive a letter of confirmation from the Management Zone that includes: - Statement that the resident is approved to participate in the AWP.
+This statement will be provided in one of the following ways: - The requested AWP option (bottled water or POU) has been approved; or - The request to participate in the AWP is approved, but the request for installation of POU treatment system cannot be approved for technical reasons, as described in the letter.
+Residents that receive this response will be offered bottled water delivery as an alternative. - If the Management Zone tested the resident's water for nitrate, the letter will also include a copy and explanation of the sample results. - Information regarding how alternative water service will be initiated (e.g., initiating bottled-water delivery with an approved Management Zone vendor or scheduling installation of a POU treatment system at the residence). - For residents participating in the bottled water delivery option, the amount of water delivery approved for the residence (based on the information provided in the request to participate in the AWP regarding the number of people in the household at the delivery address).

-6 Per National Sanitation Foundation/American National Standards Institute (NSF/ANSI) performance standards for a POU RO treatment system to be effective at removing nitrate to meet drinking water standards, nitrate concentrations in the influent should be less than 27 mg/L nitrate (measured as N) and less than 3 mg/L nitrite (measured as N) (\pm 10%) with a system water pressure of 280 kilopascals (kPa or 40 pounds per square inch gauge (psig) or greater.
+$^6$ Per National Sanitation Foundation/American National Standards Institute (NSF/ANSI) performance standards for a POU RO treatment system to be effective at removing nitrate to meet drinking water standards, nitrate concentrations in the influent should be less than 27 mg/L nitrate (measured as N) and less than 3 mg/L nitrite (measured as N) ( $\pm$ 10%) with a system water pressure of 280 kilopascals (kPa or 40 pounds per square inch gauge (psig) or greater.